 The SC control family is responsible for systems and communications protection procedures.
 This includes boundary protection, protection of information at rest, collaborative computing devices, cryptographic protection, denial of service protection, and many others.

 SI - System and Information Integrity

-The SI control family correlates to controls that protect system and information integrity.
-This control family includes NIST SI 7 which involves flaw remediation, malicious code protection, information system monitoring, security alerts, software, and firmware integrity, and spam protection.
+The SI control family correlates to controls that protect the system and information integrity.
+This control family includes NIST SI 7, which involves flaw remediation, malicious code protection, information system monitoring, security alerts, software, firmware integrity, and spam protection.

 SA - System and Services Acquisition

 The SA control family correlates with controls that protect allocated resources and an organization’s system development life cycle.
 This includes information system documentation controls, development configuration management controls, and developer security testing and evaluation controls.

 An integrated cyber risk management solution like CyberStrong can help streamline and harmonize an organization's cybersecurity efforts across multiple standards and guidelines, saving teams time, energy, and resources to comply continuously.

 If you have any questions about NIST SP 800 53, the NIST Cybersecurity Framework, cyber risk management, or how CyberStrong enables regulatory agencies to streamline and automate their compliance efforts, click here to schedule a conversation.